 I was attracted to this rendering of Nuestra Señora de los Dolores, Our Mother of Sorrows.
 I don't recall where it was located exactly in the cathedral, (if you know, contact me!) or if it was a separate altar.
 I was unfamiliar with this saint, but eagerly left a few sorrows of my own with her.

-The effects of the pilgrimage to Santiago is everywhere in the cathedral and Santiago is seen often.
+The effects of the pilgrimage to Santiago are everywhere in the cathedral and Santiago is seen often.

 Not only is he on the central mullion of the Pórtico del Paraíso, you can see him as you enter the north transept, above on a ledge as Santiago Matamoros or Saint James the Moor Slayer, always seen on horseback.